Who can apply?

 What is the deadline to apply and when are the winners announced?

-However, we will consider Late Applications on a case by case basis until the Accelerator starts.
-If you would like to submit a Late Application, please email us info at playlabs.tv
+However, we will consider Late Applications on a case by case basis until the Accelerator starts if we have slots open.

 When is the program?

-The program will formally run from the week of June 12 through the week of August 15.
-Our fist Demo Day will be held at the end of the program- exact date to be announced.
+The program will formally run from the week of June 11 through the week of August 15, 2018.
+Our Demo Day, which is well attended by investors and members of the MIT community, will be he held in mid to late August (to be announced).

 How many companies do you admit every session?